North Farmington seniors post clever character ID photos - Farmington Voice

 From Alice in Wonderland to Jesus, students dressed in character for their last student ID badge photos.
 The long-standing practice took Twitter by storm in 2018.

-Here are some of this year’s entries (and one on TikTok) under the #NFID22 hashtag:
+Here are some of this year’s entries (and one on TikTok) with the #NFID22 hashtag:

 Have a blessed day 🙏 #NFID22 pic.twitter.com/16OYgcAXhx